 Why not?: Riding the popular Sarao jeepneys may be part of your to-do list but public utility buses in the country are quite different.
-The driver has an assistant called as the “konduktor” that roams inside and collects the fares from the passengers.
-Their job may be tiring but they’re energetic enough to tell you the stories of Manila based from the road’s view.
+The driver has an assistant called the “konduktor” that roams inside and collects the fares from the passengers.
+Their job may be tiring but they’re energetic enough to tell you the stories of Manila, based on the road’s view.

 2. Attend a street feast, knock on a random house, and join the family for (free) lunch!

 Why not?: A fiesta is a great setting to witness Filipino hospitality.
 If there’s a feast, every household, whether small or huge, prepares food that is beyond the capacity of their appetite.
-This is because everyone are expecting guests coming to their houses.
-After all, solidarity reigns if there’s a feast to celebrate for.
+This is because everyone is expecting guests coming to their houses.
+After all, solidarity reigns if there’s a feast to celebrate.

 When?: It’s better to consult the local barangay (administrative region) officials first because they usually organize the activities for the feast.
 They can even offer you assistance and tips.

 Why not?: A Carinderia is a localized version of the whole fast-food concept.
 They are usually located along a busy narrow street.
 You get to try Filipino dishes and desserts on the cheap.
 Popular Filipino and/or World-Class buffets may sound fancy but a closer interaction with the locals is far more authentic and memorable.